nipy/nibabel/doc/source/coordinate_systems.rst

 The voxel location in the anatomical image that matches the center voxel of the EPI image is nearly exactly half way across the first axis, a voxel or two back from the anatomical voxel center on the second axis, and about 9 voxels above the anatomical voxel center.
-We can check the localizer image by eye to see whether this makes sense, by seeing how the red EPI field of view center relates to the blue anatomical field of view center and the blue anatomical image field of view.
+We can check the :ref:`localizer image
+<localizer-image>` by eye to see whether this makes sense, by seeing how the
+red EPI field of view center relates to the blue anatomical field of view center and the blue anatomical image field of view.

 The affine as a series of transformations
 =========================================